dragonfruitnetwork/link/readme.md

 [![DragonFruit Discord](https://img.shields.io/discord/482528405292843018?label=Discord&style=popout)](https://discord.gg/VA26u5Z)

 ## Overview
 DragonFruit Link is a Steam API library aimed at making it easier to utilise the facilities Steam provide (and document *really* badly).
-Licensed under [GNU GPLv3]([https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)), the library is completely free to use.
+Licensed under MIT, the library is completely free to use.

 ## Structure
 The codebase adopts a structure that is easy to follow and makes sense.
 Each of the API's "function" is categorised into one of 7 Categories: